How is Zeffy free?

 The state of New York's Charitable Gaming Division defines a nonprofit raffle as:

-… games in which a participant pays money in return for a ticket or other receipt and a raffle prize is awarded on the basis of a randomly selected winning number(s), color(s), or symbol(s) designated on the ticket or receipt.
+… games in which a participant pays money in return for a ticket or other receipt and a raffle prize is awarded based on a randomly selected winning number(s), color(s), or symbol(s) designated on the ticket or receipt.

-To host a raffle in the state of New York, you need to be an authorized charitable organization (nonprofit) that has been serving its community for at least one year before applying for a license.
+To host a raffle in New York, you must be an authorized charitable organization (nonprofit) serving its community for at least one year before applying for a license.

 Good to know:

-• Organizations seeking to operate raffles with anticipated net proceeds less than $5,000 do not need to register with the Commission.
+Organizations seeking to operate raffles with anticipated net proceeds less than $5,000 do not need to register with the Commission.
 If the raffle is expected to generate $5,000 or more in net proceeds, the organization must obtain a Games of Chance Identification Number from the Commission.
-Once obtained, the identification number must be included on all forms and license documents.
+Once received, all forms and license documents must include the identification number.

-• Authorized organizations must be in existence for at least one year and maintain current membership rosters.
+• Authorized organizations must exist for at least one year and maintain current membership rosters.

 • All proceeds must go to the lawful purposes of the authorized organization.

-• Authorized organizations may accept multiple forms of payment.
-Authorized organizations may pay some expenses via electronic funds transfer ETF.
+• Authorized organizations may accept multiple forms of payment and pay some expenses via electronic funds transfer (ETF).

 • Authorized organizations may advertise games of chance on television and online.